 Activities conducted on OT by subrecipients under subawards from the Lead MCSAP Agency must comply with the 15 percent limitation as provided in the MCP.
 Any deviation from the 15 percent limitation must be approved by the Lead MCSAP Agency for the subrecipients.

-Summary of MCSAP Funding Limitations Allowable amount for Lead MCSAP Agency Overtime without written justification (15% of MCSAP Award Amount): \$1,020,906.00
+Summary of MCSAP Funding Limitations Allowable amount for Lead MCSAP Agency Overtime without prior approval (15% of MCSAP Award Amount): \$1,067,871.00